aerostack2/aerostack2.github.io/_sources/_01_aerostack2_concepts/as2_communications/index.rst.txt

 Aerostack2 have a standard way to publish self localization, given the robot pose and twist.
 The structure is: `/drone_namespace/self_localization/pose` and `/drone_namespace/self_localization/twist`.

-However, the recommended way to get the robot pose is using `ROS2 Tf2 Library <https://docs.ros.org/en/foxy/Tutorials/Intermediate/Tf2/Tf2-Main.html>`__.
+However, the recommended way to get the robot pose is using `ROS 2 Tf2 Library <https://docs.ros.org/en/foxy/Tutorials/Intermediate/Tf2/Tf2-Main.html>`__.